Local Planning Scheme No. 8

-Key elements of the draft Local Planning Scheme 8 (LPS8), which has been formulated by the City over a period of several years, include greater opportunities for living and working within walking distance and expanding the city centre to engage with the “three waters” of the Leschenault Inlet, ocean and Koombana Bay.
+Key elements of Local Planning Scheme 8 include greater opportunities for living and working within walking distance and expanding the city centre to engage with its ‘three waters’ of the Indian Ocean, Leschenault Inlet and Koombana Bay.

 Please click here to download a copy of the latest Local Planning Scheme Text and Maps from the Planning WA website.
 (It